Bakersfield, CA, Schools Offering HVAC Programs

 Automotive Heating, Ventilation & Air Conditioning (HVAC) Certificate

-This job skills certificate consists of two core courses on automotive air conditioning and auto tune-up.
+This job skills certificate consists of four core courses on automotive air conditioning, automotive technology and basic and advanced electrical/electronic systems.
 Students examine how automotive HVAC systems work.
 They also learn how to diagnose and repair these systems' electrical components and computer controls.
 Additional training in the proper handling and disposal of refrigerants is included as well.
 A C-average is required for completion of the program.

 College of the Sequoias